Order-Constrained Spectral Causality for Multivariate Time Series: Order-Constrained Spectral Framework

 More generally, let $d(\cdot,\cdot)$ be a metric on probability measures on $\mathbb{R}_+$, and define

-Spectral-measure dispersion detects causal influence whenever admissible temporal deformation induces any change in global dependence geometry, regardless of whether that change is concentrated in a single mode or distributed across many.
-In this sense, it is the strongest second-order invariance criterion compatible with the framework.
+Spectral-measure dispersion detects directional dependence whenever admissible temporal deformation induces any change in second-order dependence geometry, regardless of whether that change is concentrated in a single mode or distributed across many.
+It therefore provides a maximally sensitive second-order criterion within the order-constrained framework.

 The relationship between scalar and spectral-measure criteria is exact.
 If $\mu_{\tau_1}=\mu_{\tau_2}$, then $L_f(\tau_1)=L_f(\tau_2)$ for all integrable $f$.
 Conversely, equality of $L_f$ over a separating class of functions implies equality of spectral measures.
 Thus, scalar criteria are complete if and only if they span a separating class.
 When the bounded-Lipschitz metric is used, spectral-measure dispersion admits the representation